Augustin007/usefulpy/README.md

 #### summary
 Simple resources and modules for a cleaner looking program

-These are all simple functions that pop up a lot in programming, nothing particularily difficult or brilliant, but geared to cut down a lot of little bits of code that can become quite messy.
+These are all simple functions that pop up a lot in programming, nothing particularly difficult or brilliant, but geared to cut down a lot of little bits of code that can become quite messy.

 While these codes have a long way to go to be perfect, they can be quite helpful